gapperdan/hello-springboot-mdc/README.md

 ### The AOP part
-Review the sample Spring Boot + AOP project here: https://github.com/gapperdan/hello-springboot-aop AOP will be configured to generate a random uuid to be used as the reference id in the log whenever a controller method is called (basically, a request to the /greeting endpoint)
+Review the sample Spring Boot + AOP project here: https://github.com/gapperdan/hello-springboot-aop

+AOP will be configured to generate a random uuid to be used as the reference id in the log whenever a controller method is called (basically, a request to the /greeting endpoint).

 ### The MDC part
 * MDC = Mapped Diagnostic Context (more details: http://logback.qos.ch/manual/mdc.html)